 5. Compare rates and fees before signing on the dotted line

-Interest rates and fees fluctuate considerably between lenders and depend on a number of factors from the type of financing and term to your credit score and whether the loan is secured by assets.
+Interest rates and fees fluctuate considerably between lenders and depend on a number of factors.
 For example, loans that have repayments based on the cash flow of a business tend to be really expensive.
 Nav, an online resource for small business financing advice, has built some great calculators to help businesses compare the true cost of borrowing across different types of loans.